City of Henning Municipal Elections

 The Clerk’s office is responsible for supervising and running the local municipal election, as well as assisting the State in statewide elections.
 The Clerk’s office endeavors to conduct the elections with the highest integrity possible.

-There is one vacant seat for Mayor, two-year term currently held by Darren Wiese and two vacant seats for Council, four-year terms currently held by Doug Trana and Gaylord Anderson.
+There is one vacant seat for Mayor, two-year term currently held by Darren Wiese and two vacant seats for Council, four-year terms currently held by Tammy Fosse and Jim Haberer.
 In order to become a candidate on the ballot, a Henning resident must complete an Affidavit of Candidacy form and Official Financial Disclosure Statement.

 City Hall, 612 Front Street, Henning, MN